keweimao/DeepDelight/notes.md

   + Uni-gram to bi-gram: size of context
 + Questions on reading?

+Notes:
+1. bag of words, but not exactly?
+2. what if more context?
+3. how long does it run, e.g. uni- and bi-gram?
+4. tokens as words?

 ### Week 2 Notes

 + Overview of GPT training, pipeline, and "tricks"